Protector of the Indians: Origins

 As previously stated, the immediate origin of the Protector of the Indians is mainly due to Fray Bartolome de las Casas and Cardinal Cisneros.
 The first steps towards implementing protection policies for indigenous peoples are believed to have commenced in 1516.
-Several Hieronymites friars (individuals that make up the Hieronymite monastic order in Spain), including Bartolome de las Casas, were sent to the Spanish colonies to evaluate the actions and consequences that colonization was having upon the demographic decline of the native population.
+Several Hieronymite friars (individuals who make up the Hieronymite monastic order in Spain), including Bartolome de las Casas, were sent to the Spanish colonies to evaluate the actions and consequences that colonization was having upon the demographic decline of the native population.
 The Indians faced other effects such as forced conversion to Christianity.
 The report by Fray Bartolome de las Casas to Cardinal Cisneros is probably the first documented attempt of those efforts when the bishops took upon themselves the task of exercising protective actions on the native population.
 Bartolome de las Casas presented this report to the Spanish Court in 1516, denouncing the harm and cruelties imposed on native peoples of the colonies.
 After that, the kings of Spain, or the governors in their name, took it upon themselves to designate and appoint individuals, such as bishops, friars, and civilians, as protectors of the Indians.

 Cisneros granted the title of Protector de Indios to Bartolomé de las Casas, and he was given instructions to serve as an adviser regarding issues concerning the native population.
 Bartolomé de las Casas was also asked to speak on their behalf during legal proceedings, reporting back to Spain.
 For over fifty years, while traveling to and from the New World and the court of Spain, Bartolomé de las Casas used his books, letters, and preaching to defend native peoples and reveal the harshness of such unjust conquests.
 Other notable protectors included Juan de Zumárraga (appointed 1527) and Hernando de Luque (appointed 1529).